 An agentic system has three properties that distinguish it from a simple prompt-response model:

-- Goal-directed behavior — it works toward an objective, not just a single response
+- Goal-directed behavior.
+It works toward an objective, not just a single response

-- Tool use — it can call APIs, read databases, write files, or trigger other systems
+- Tool use.
+It can call APIs, read databases, write files, or trigger other systems

-- Feedback loops — it observes results and adjusts its next action accordingly
+- Feedback loops.
+It observes results and adjusts its next action accordingly

 A chatbot tells you what to do.
 An AI agent does it, checks whether it worked, and tries again if it didn't.